 Things to Remember about the Hide Formula in Excel

-- This option helps you to hide the crucial and confidential formulas from others thus protecting your documents from others.
+- This option helps you hide crucial and confidential formulas from others, thus protecting your documents.

-- As discussed above there are two ways of hiding formulas.
-In the first method, we can hide and protect the formulas sheet wise.
-In other words, in the same workbook, we can apply to protect and hide excel formula in one sheet whereas the second sheet remains unprotected.
+- As discussed above, there are two ways of hiding formulas.
+In the first method, we can hide and protect the formulas sheet-wise.
+In other words, in the same workbook, we can apply it to protect and hide the Excel formula in one sheet, whereas the second sheet remains unprotected.

-- In the protected worksheet, we can only see the data and put the cursor on the cells but cannot view the formulas and make changes in them.
+- In the protected worksheet, we can only see the data and put the cursor on the cells but cannot view the formulas and make changes to them.

-- The second way to hide the formula bar applies across any file opened in MS Excel application.
-The worksheets are not protected however formulas remain hidden because of the aforementioned feature.
+- The second way to hide the formula bar applies across any file opened in the MS Excel application.
+However, formulas remain hidden because of the aforementioned feature.
+The worksheets are not protected.

-This has been a guide to Hide Formula in Excel.
-Here we discuss how to use Hide Formula in Excel along with practical examples and downloadable excel template.
+This has been a guide to Hiding Formula in Excel.
+Here we discuss how to use Hide Formula in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles-